nbogie/cyf-react-challenges/challenge-converters/README.md

 | Enter a distance of 010 kilometres | Result is 6.21371 miles (or 6.214) |
 | Attempt to enter a temperature of "junk" | Either: user is not permitted to enter that, or the result is a blanking of the corresponding output field |

-Level 3 - Add more converters:
+# Level 3 - Add more converters:

 1. Add the following converters:
 * speed: mph-kmph
 * mass: stone-kg
 * volume: pint-litre

+2. Consult the conversions formulae below

-2. Ensure that each converter is styled similarly and that the two rows of inputs are aligned.
+3. Ensure the *look* of each converter is consistent with the others and that the two rows of inputs are aligned.

+4. Ensure the *behaviour* of each converter is consistent with the others (e.g. with edge cases such as when an input field is emptied.)

 # Conversions: